nestordemeure/breviarium/README.md

 ## TODO

-* update section titles mentionned in the text
-* check the `through boys` against the Latin

 * do a full read through in another format
 * produce new translation from latin+translation in order to preserve more of the 17th century flavor?